singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 .

 #### 1. Set up your GemFile
-Your gemfile should be located in the root of your site.
+Your Gemfile should be located in the root of your site.
 Open it in your text editor of choice and make sure that Jekyll is included and since we're hosting at Netlify's, it's also possible to specify *WHICH* version of Jekyll you wish to use!
 See the following examples of including Jekyll:

 To use the most current version of Jekyll (as of this writing version 3) use this line: